 The service will begin at 6:30 a.m. on the Great Lawn within the walls of Fort Gaines and it is open to everyone in the community.
 Free admission will be given to guests from 6 to 7 a.m. on Easter Sunday.
 Those would attending are encouraged to bring their own chairs or blanket.

 The well-preserved ramparts of Fort Gaines have guarded the entrance to Mobile Bay for more than 150 years.
 Now a fascinating historic site, the Fort stands at the eastern tip of Dauphin Island where it commands panoramic views of the bay and the Gulf of Mexico.
 Fort Gaines was recently designated as one of the most endangered historic sites in America.
 The event highlights Fort Gaines integral role in the Battle of Mobile Bay.
-The cannon will be fired every forty-five minutes in honor of the soldiers that fought in this pivotal battle.
 Come and experience a living history day for the whole family.
+Naval ships will be bombard Fort Gaines.
 Blacksmith demonstration will be on hand all day in the Fort’s Blacksmith Shop.
 There will be demonstrations of military drills, training as well as the firing of the cannons, and much more.

 Surround yourself with history at Fort Gaines!
 Completed in 1861, visitors delight at this site of The Battle of Mobile Bay.
 Explore the grounds while hearing stories of days gone by, watch live reenactments and see a blacksmith demonstrate his craft.
 Appreciate today a place where simpler times and historic culture has been preserved.